Buckskin Gulch and Paria Canyon Backpacking Guide

 Wire Pass Trailhead to Lee’s Ferry Trailhead (3-5 days)

-This options is the longest and most challenging of our suggested itineraries, but also quite rewarding.
+This option is the longest and most challenging of our suggested itineraries, but also quite rewarding.
 Begin at the Wire Pass Trailhead, hike through Buckskin Gulch and continue south at the confluence down Paria Canyon all the way to Lee’s Ferry.
 This trip should take 3-5 days one way.
 You’ll notice the farther southeast you travel, the more the canyon will open up, becoming wider, hotter, and more exposed.
 There are plenty of campsites in Paria Canyon to choose from, but water planning is critical.
 This itinerary will require a longer shuttle (roughly 2 hours by car).

 Buckskin Gulch Trailhead to White House Trailhead